 Two well-defined themes in Goodbye Christopher Robin are the play of imagination, and the trauma of war.
-As the film begins, A. A. Milne, a successful playwright and writer of humorous verse, returns from World War I traumatized and certain that he needs to focus his skills on awakening his fellow Britons to the folly of war.
+As the film begins, A. A. Milne, a successful playwright and writer of humorous verse, returns from World War I traumatized and certain that he needs to awaken his fellow Britons to the folly of war.
 Milne and his wife Daphne move to the quiet of the countryside and have a son.

 When Milne is forced to spend a few days alone with his son, Christopher Robin - no wife, no nanny, no cook - his son teaches him to see the world as a child.
 And when he starts to write about those days in “When We Were Very Young”, he provides the same service for the rest of the world.
 Winnie the Pooh is born.